jornane/mwSimpleSamlAuth/README.md

 ### $wgSamlPostLogoutRedirect
 This is an URL where users are redirected when they log out from the MediaWiki installation.
 Generally, for a `SAML_REQUIRED` setup you want to set this to a landing page (intranet, for example).
-For any other setup, you may not want to set this to allow a user to continue browsing the Wiki anonymously when logging out.
+For any other setup, you may not want to set this, so users can continue browsing the Wiki anonymously after logging out.

 ### $wgSamlGroupMap
 This is a list of rules used to add users to MediaWiki groups based on their SAML attributes.